ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 A note on state models
 ======================================================

-There exists a handful of state models implemented in the `SKA control model
+There exist a handful of state models implemented in the `SKA control model
 <https://developer.skao.int/projects/ska-control-model/en/latest/index.html>`_
 that are inherited by MCS devices.
-Some notes regarding most important of these, along with the states used by MCS and some terminology that is used in the documentation below, are listed here:
+Some notes regarding the most important of these, along with the states used by MCS, and some terminology, are listed here:

-* **AdminMode**: when a device's adminMode attribute is set to ONLINE it triggers the component manager's ``start_communicating`` method, establishing monitoring and control communications with the underlying component; when set to OFFLINE, it triggers ``stop_communicating``, disengaging component monitoring and control.
+* **AdminMode**: when a device's adminMode attribute is set to ONLINE it triggers the component manager's ``start_communicating`` method, establishing monitoring and control over the underlying component; when set to OFFLINE, it triggers ``stop_communicating``, disengaging component monitoring and control.

   * When the device is "online" (i.e. communications are established with the component, ``AdminMode.ONLINE``),